 External Third Parties

-- Our hosting venues who require the names and organisations of attendees prior to our events.
+- Our hosting venues who require the names and organisations of attendees prior to our in-person events.

 - Service providers acting as processors who provide IT and system administration services.

-- Regulators, professional advisers acting as processors or joint controllers, including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.
+- Regulators, professional advisers acting as processors or joint controller, including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

 - HM Revenue & Customs, regulators and other authorities, acting as processors or joint controllers, based in the United Kingdom, who require reporting of processing activities in certain circumstances.